Briton Boris Johnson says Putin threatened him with a missile strike - ExBulletin

 Briton Boris Johnson says Putin threatened him with a missile strike

-LONDON, Jan 30 (Reuters) – Former British Prime Minister Boris Johnson says Russian President Vladimir Putin threatened him with a missile strike in a phone call ahead of the invasion of Britain.
-Ukraine, an accusation denied by Moscow.
+LONDON Former British Prime Minister Boris Johnson says Russian President Vladimir Putin threatened him with a missile strike in a phone call ahead of the invasion of Ukraine, a charge denied by Moscow.

-Johnson, speaking to the BBC for a documentary, said the Russian leader had asked him about Ukraine’s prospects for NATO membership, to which he replied that it would not be “in foreseeable future”.
+Johnson, speaking to the BBC for a documentary, said the Russian leader asked him about Ukraine’s prospects for NATO membership, to which he replied that it would not be in a foreseeable future.

-Kremlin spokesman Dmitry Peskov told reporters that what Johnson said was not true, or “more accurately, a lie.”
+Kremlin spokesman Dmitry Peskov told reporters that what Johnson said was not true, or more specifically, a lie.

-Relations between Moscow and London had sunk to their lowest level in decades even before Russia invaded Ukraine, following the poisoning of former Russian spy Sergei Skripal in the British town of Salisbury in 2018.

-Johnson, who resigned in September following a series of scandals, has sought to position London as Kyiv’s main ally in the West.
-During his tenure, he visited Kyiv several times and frequently called Ukrainian President Volodymyr Zelenskiy.

 |